Michael Tuck: Legacy

 Tuck was a skinny ruck-rover with great stamina as evidenced by the length of his career.
 He held the record as the VFL/AFL games record holder with 426 senior games, from his retirement until 30 July 2016, when the record was broken by North Melbourne's Brent Harvey.
 However, Tuck's durability is not only reflected in the number of senior games he played but also in having played fifty games for Hawthorn's reserves before becoming a regular senior player.
 Tuck also polled 104 Brownlow votes for his career, but never came close to winning the award.

 Two of his sons have played in the AFL: Shane Tuck for Richmond, and Travis Tuck for Hawthorn.

-The medal presented to the best afield in the preseason cup final was named after him in 1992, as was a grandstand at Glenferrie Oval.
+The medal presented to the best afield in the preseason cup final was named after him in 1992, as was a grandstand at Glenferrie Oval named the Micheal Tuck Stand.
 He was inducted into the Australian Football Hall of Fame in 1996.